 continually pushes the boundaries of the bluegrass genre.
 Her career has been decorated with

-many accolades including three GRAMMY nominations, six International Bluegrass Music
+many accolades including three GRAMMY nominations, seven International Bluegrass Music

 Association awards and the prestigious United States Artists Walker Fellowship.

 Dolly Parton credits Claire with "one of the sweetest, purest and best lead voices in the music